 If you send in your application by email, you say you attach your CV with the cover letter.
 If you send in your application by post your say you enclose your CV.

 Hopefully, these notes will help you structure a clear and concise cover letter.
-Have a look at the downloadable sample cover letter that we give to our students.

 Remember, if you need help with your CV, come along to the Job Shop on Wednesday afternoon, 2.00pm to 3.00pm (Online through Zoom – QR code is available on Noticeboard in the school).
 Bring a copy of your CV and cover letter in English as it stands and we’ll give you some suggestions on how to make it better.
 The Job Shop sessions help you find a job in Dublin and are included in our General English and Exam Preparation courses.